hossbit/addrepo/README.md

 ### Installing

-You can copy this script in any directorys and give chmod -x
+You can copy this script in any directorys.
+> chmod -x xxx.sh

 ## Authors